Exploring Art Therapy: How Mental Health Therapists Can Utilize Art

 - Social services agencies

-How to become an art therapist
+How to become an art therapist: education and courses

 Educational requirement

 Graduate-level art therapy programs typically combine practical experience with theory.
 Students may split their time between class, a clinical placement, and other learning environments.
-Some programs also require students to participate in personal therapy.
+Some programs also require students to participate in personal counseling.
 Students at such institutions can expect attendance to be a mandatory aspect of the entire year except the usual holiday breaks.

 After obtaining a postgraduate degree, aspiring art therapists must register with the Health and Care Professions Council (HCPC).
-There may also be special certifications available for people who want to practice a subspecialty (e.g., providing care to the elderly).
+There may also be special certifications or courses available for people who want to practice a subspecialty (e.g., providing care to the elderly).
 Art therapists can then join organizations, such as the British Association of Art Therapists, in order to grow their professional network and find new opportunities.

-How to find art therapy courses (UK)
+How to find therapy

 Introductory courses

-For people who are interested in learning more about art therapy, there are courses that provide an overview of the field as well as the typical path of an art therapist.
+For people who are interested in learning more about art therapy, there are art therapy courses that provide an overview of the field as well as the typical path of an art therapist.
 While such courses may not count toward coursework requirements at master’s programs, they can be a helpful place to start for those considering a career in expressive arts therapy.

 Continuing education courses